Italian Auxiliary Verbs for Beginners: Everything You Need to Know

 In these sentences, avere is acting as an auxiliary verb.
 It’s “helping” you know that the sentence is in the past perfect tense.

-You might also notice that the compounds don’t translate into English in the way you might expect (like “bought” as opposed to “had/has bought”).
-That’s because in Italian, you use the passato prossimo to talk about actions that were completed in the past and which are still relevant in the present.
+You might also notice that the compounds don’t translate into English the way you might expect, like “bought” as opposed to “had/has bought.”
+That’s because, in Italian, you use the passato prossimo to talk about actions that were completed in the past and are still relevant in the present.

-To learn more about this compound tense and when to use it, check out the thorough explanation on Mango Languages.
+To learn more about this compound tense and when to use it, check out a thorough explanation on Mango Languages.

 To summarize:

-subject + auxiliary verb avere in present tense + past participle + rest of sentence
+subject + auxiliary verb avere in the present tense + past participle of the verb + rest of sentence

 Using Essere in the Past Perfect Tense

-For some verbs related to motion, you use essere to put them in the past tense.
-There are 13 of these verbs.
-Can you remember what they are?
-Here’s a refresher.
+For 13 verbs related to motion, you use essere to put them in the past tense.

-Let’s say that all the students in Laura and Giorgio’s class are going to the museum.
-But Laura and Giorgio were the only ones who bought tickets online.
-Instead, the other students woke up early and had to wait in line.
+Let’s say that all the students in Laura and Giorgio’s class are going to the Uffizi Galleries.
+But since Laura and Giorgio were the only ones who bought tickets online, the other students had to wake up early and wait in line to get theirs.

-When Laura and Giorgio see their classmates at the museum at around noon, they ask the group what they did that morning.
-Laura asks the group the question, using avere as an auxiliary:
+At around noon, when Laura and Giorgio see their classmates at the museum, they ask the group what they did that morning using avere as an auxiliary:

 Che cosa avete fatto questa mattina? — What did you do this morning?